Miscellaneous Linux ideas

 Perhaps they should be a single program.

-5.3 or, composable process supervision
+5.3.
+DONE or, composable process supervision

 Better yet, perhaps an FD api would allow sharing ownership; or even borrowing, and revocability.